-Derivatives, including separated embedded derivatives, are also classified as financial assets measured at fair value through profit or loss unless they are designated as effective hedging instruments.
+Derivatives, including separated embedded derivatives, are also classified as held for trading unless they are designated as effective hedging instruments.
 This category includes derivative instruments and listed equity investments which the Group had not irrevocably elected to classify at fair value through OCI.
 Dividends on listed equity investments are also recognised as other income in the statement of profit or loss when the right of payment has been established.
 A derivative embedded within a hybrid contract containing a financial asset host is not accounted for separately.
 The financial asset host together with the embedded derivative is required to be classified in its entirety as a financial asset at fair value through profit or loss.

-All the Group's financial assets as at 31 March 2020 satisfy the conditions for classification at amortised cost, fair value through profit or loss and as fair value through other comprehensive income under IFRS 9.
+All the Group's financial assets as at 30 June 2020 satisfy the conditions for classification at amortised cost, fair value through profit or loss and as fair value through other comprehensive income under IFRS 9.